Boolean satisfiability problem: 3-satisfiability

 3-SAT is one of Karp's 21 NP-complete problems, and it is used as a starting point for proving that other problems are also NP-hard.
 (Note: i.e. at least as hard as every other problem in NP.
 A decision problem is NP-complete if and only if it is in NP and is NP-hard.)
 This is done by polynomial-time reduction from 3-SAT to the other problem.
 An example of a problem where this method has been used is the clique problem: given a CNF formula consisting of c clauses, the corresponding graph consists of a vertex for each literal, and an edge between each two non-contradicting (Note: i.e. such that one literal is not the negation of the other) literals from different clauses; see the picture.
 The graph has a c-clique if and only if the formula is satisfiable.

 There is a simple randomized algorithm due to Schöning (1999) that runs in time (4/3)^{n} where n is the number of variables in the 3-SAT proposition, and succeeds with high probability to correctly decide 3-SAT.

 The exponential time hypothesis asserts that no algorithm can solve 3-SAT (or indeed k-SAT for any k > 2) in exp(o(n)) time (that is, fundamentally faster than exponential in n).

 Selman, Mitchell, and Levesque (1996) give empirical data on the difficulty of randomly generated 3-SAT formulas, depending on their size parameters.
 Difficulty is measured in number recursive calls made by a DPLL algorithm.
 They identified a phase transition region from almost-certainly-satisfiable to almost-certainly-unsatisfiable formulas at the clauses-to-variables ratio at about 4.26.

 3-satisfiability can be generalized to k-satisfiability (k-SAT, also k-CNF-SAT), when formulas in CNF are considered with each clause containing up to k literals.
 However, since for any k ≥ 3, this problem can neither be easier than 3-SAT nor harder than SAT, and the latter two are NP-complete, so must be k-SAT.

 Some authors restrict k-SAT to CNF formulas with exactly k literals.
-This does not lead to a different complexity class either, as each clause l_{1} ∨ ⋯ ∨ l_{j} with j < k literals can be padded with fixed dummy variables to l_{1} ∨ ⋯ ∨ l_{j} ∨ d_{j+1} ∨ ⋯ ∨ d_{k}.
-After padding all clauses, 2^{k}–1 extra clauses (Note: viz. all maxterms that can be built with d_{1},⋯,d_{k}, except d_{1}∨⋯∨d_{k}) must be appended to ensure that only d_{1} = ⋯ = d_{k} = FALSE can lead to a satisfying assignment.
-Since k does not depend on the formula length, the extra clauses lead to a constant increase in length.
-For the same reason, it does not matter whether duplicate literals are allowed in clauses, as in ¬x ∨ ¬y ∨ ¬y.
+This does not lead to a different complexity class either, as each clause with fewer than k literals can be padded with repeated copies of the same literals.

+Satisfiability and solution space geometry of k-SAT problems with randomly generated clauses have been investigated statistically.
+As a function of the clause-to-variable ratio (also known as the density), the model exhibits various phase transitions regarding satisfiability and solution space geometry.
+For satisfiability, there exists a sharp threshold such that with high probability a solution exists if and only if the density remains below this threshold.
+Well below the satisfiability threshold, the solution space also undergoes a geometric phase transition, namely that it shatters into exponentially many, well-separated clusters.
+The onset of this phase transition coincides with the known algorithmic threshold, suggesting a link between geometry and algorithmic intractability.